 Inclement Weather: Summer Heat Advisory

-Severe heat in Oregon during the summer months often result in public safety advisories that spur questions and concern from employees.
-Extreme temperatures may significantly impact some UO workspaces and employees across campus, which may affect normal operations.
+Severe heat in Oregon during the summer months sometimes results in public safety advisories that spur questions and concern from employees.
+Extreme temperatures may affect some UO workspaces and employees, and in turn affect normal operations.

 The university typically maintains regular operations during heat advisories with no change to work or class schedules.
-Should a rare occasion disrupt regular operations, the standard procedures apply for weather-related notifications, such as cancellation, delayed start, and early closure decisions.
+Should a rare extreme event disrupt these operations, the standard procedures apply for weather-related notifications, such as cancellation, delayed start, and early closure decisions.

 Guidance

-Safety and Risk Services provides guidance and resources about working and heat stress.
-Supervises and employees should prepare for high temperatures by reviewing the safety sheet and completing the online training provided by Safety and Risk Services.
-This is essential for those in a UO position that is predisposed to heat stress because of environmental factors within the workplace and their supervisors.
+Safety and Risk Services (SRS) provides guidance and resources for working and heat stress.
+Supervisors and employees should prepare for high temperatures by reviewing the safety sheet and completing the online training SRS provides.
+This is essential for employees and supervisors of employees in positions predisposed to heat stress because of workplace environmental factors.

 Working and Heat Stress